waleedelfieky/Linux-Essential-tasks/001_SHELL/README.md

 - ### show completed task
 	- this function responsible for show the completed tasks
-# for moving tasks after compleation to another files
+# for moving tasks after being done to another files
 - ### move to complete files
 	- this function responsible for moving completed tasks to complete file